Shutesbury, Massachusetts: History

 Shutesbury is home to a planned community based on historic Baker's Farm.
 Many residents choose Shutesbury for its rural character, and work hard to preserve that character, partly resulting in an extensive Town Master Plan.
 Shutesbury is one of a very few towns that enjoys actual night darkness, having forgone street lighting.
-Most of the Eastern third of the town is part of the Quabbin Reservation, with significantly large parcels also composing Shutesbury State Forest.
-As well, there is currently a proposal to place an additional 2,00 acres of private forestry land into conservation management.
+Most of the eastern third of the town is part of the Quabbin Reservation, with significantly large parcels also composing Shutesbury State Forest.
+As well, there is currently a proposal to place an additional 2,000 acres of private forestry land into conservation management.

 The Boston Globe ran a story in 2005 describing Shutesbury and its neighboring town, Leverett, as one of "America's Broadband Black Holes".
 In 2017 Massachusetts Governor Charlie Baker announced grant funding for high speed broadband in several towns, including Shutesbury.
 Shutesbury Town Library not only lends members books, films and videos, but also lends kayaks, life vests, and paddles for use at Lake Wyola.

 A 2012 attempt to pass a ballot measure funding erection of a new library for the town resulted in an electoral tie, defeated on appeal.
-A total of $233,232.93 in personal pledges and grants were raised kickstart the effort.
+A total of $233,232.93 in personal pledges and grants were raised to kickstart the effort.
 The current library, Shutesbury's first and only, was erected in 1902 and is very small—768 square feet total—and cannot provide modern amenities such as running water.

 Geography

 According to the United States Census Bureau, the town has a total area of 27.2 sqmi, of which 26.6 sqmi are land and 0.6 sqmi (2.06%) is water.
 Shutesbury lies at the northern end of the western branch of the Quabbin Reservoir.
 The West Branch of the Swift River still flows through town to the reservoir, and the eastern half of town is defined by the hills leading to the river.
 The brooks in the eastern part of town lead to this river, while the brooks in the western part of town flow towards the Towanucksett/Fort River.
-In the northwest corner of town lies Lake Wyola (formerly Locks Pond), bordered on its east end by wetlands.
+In the northwestern corner of town lies Lake Wyola (formerly Locks Pond), bordered on its east end by wetlands.
 The center of town is dominated by a 1200-foot ridge, and the southwestern part of town grades toward the Connecticut River.
 A portion of the hills in the eastern part of town are protected as part of the Shutesbury State Forest.

 Shutesbury lies along the southern border of Franklin County, along the border of Hampshire County.
 Shutesbury is bordered by Wendell to the north, New Salem to the east, Pelham to the south, Amherst to the southwest, and Leverett to the west.
 The town center lies 17 mi southeast of the county seat of Greenfield, 30 mi north of Springfield, and 81 mi west of Boston.